arturcp/remembrall/README.md

 bin/rake import_slack_users
 ```

-It will use the SLACK_TOKEN on the `.env` file and retrieve the information.
+It will use the SLACK_API_TOKEN on the `.env` file and retrieve the information.
 You
 can run this command as many times as you need, the data is never destroyed.
 This
 is good because you can run it from times to times to ensure the avatars are
 in sync with slack.